ujjwalvivek/portfolio/public/posts/ideas.md

 Title: Why I Started Writing My Own Game Engine

 After the FPS project died, a void.
 Rust filled it.
-A devlog that’s more about emotional ripple effects than tech.
+A devlog that's more about emotional ripple effects than tech.

 log_0009_privacy.md
-Title: Privacy Isn’t a Setting.
-It’s a State of Mind.
+Title: Privacy Isn't a Setting.
+It's a State of Mind.

 You uninstalled analytics.
 You run Tailscale.
 You understand the stakes.
 Talk about your journey from convenience to awareness.